Neural-network methods for two-dimensional finite-source reflector design: Conclusions

 \section{Conclusions}

-We have presented a comprehensive comparison of two approaches for designing two-dimensional reflectors to transform light from a finite source into a prescribed far-field illumination pattern: a neural network-based method using a multilayer perceptron (MLP) for reflector shape parameterization and a semi-analytical iterative deconvolution method based on a simplified finite-source approximation.
-Through numerical experiments, including cases with continuous and discontinuous source distributions, as well as unconstrained and height-constrained scenarios, the neural network method consistently outperformed the deconvolution approach in terms of accuracy, as measured by the Normalized Mean Absolute Error (NMAE), and convergence speed.
+We have presented a comprehensive comparison of two approaches for designing two-dimensional reflectors to transform light from a finite source into a prescribed far-field illumination pattern: a neural-network-based method using a multilayer perceptron (MLP) for reflector shape parameterization and a semi-analytical iterative deconvolution method based on a simplified finite-source approximation.
+Through numerical experiments, including cases with continuous and discontinuous source distributions, as well as unconstrained and height-constrained scenarios, the neural-network method consistently outperformed the deconvolution approach in terms of accuracy, as measured by the Normalized Mean Absolute Error (NMAE), and convergence speed.
 The neural network's flexibility in representing complex reflector geometries and its ability to incorporate constraints, such as minimum reflector height, make it particularly effective for addressing the challenges of finite-source reflector design.

-The results also highlight the robustness of the neural network method across diverse problem conditions, including discontinuities in the source distribution, where the mesh-based loss formulation ensures continuity of the loss function and enables effective optimization.
+The results also highlight the robustness of the neural-network method across diverse problem conditions, including discontinuities in the source distribution, where the mesh-based loss formulation ensures continuity of the loss function and enables effective optimization.
 In contrast, the deconvolution method, while computationally efficient for simplified approximations, struggles with accuracy and stability, particularly in the presence of source discontinuities.
-These findings suggest that the neural network approach is better suited for applications requiring precise control over far-field illumination from finite sources.
+These findings suggest that the neural-network approach is better suited for applications requiring precise control over far-field illumination from finite sources.

 Looking ahead, the differentiable framework developed here opens several avenues for future work.
-As discussed in the previous section, the formulation extends naturally to three-dimensional reflector design, and a hybrid iterative approach combining the 2D MLP solver with full 3D ray tracing could enable accurate design of rotationally symmetric reflectors that account for skew rays.
-Extension to fully freeform 3D reflectors, stochastic optimization for scalability, and alternative loss formulations for discontinuous sources in higher dimensions remain open and promising directions.
+As discussed in the previous section, the formulation extends naturally to three-dimensional reflector design, and a hybrid iterative approach combining the two-dimensional MLP solver with full three-dimensional ray tracing could enable accurate design of rotationally symmetric reflectors that account for skew rays.
+Extension to fully freeform three-dimensional reflectors, stochastic optimization for scalability, and alternative loss formulations for discontinuous sources in higher dimensions remain open and promising directions.